oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

       * Run with `` to have it bind to all IP addresses; by default it just binds to `` i.e.<
       >
       * Make sure you've nothing bound to port `` or
-      * Add another host to your /etc/hosts file. i.e. <
-      > `` <
-      > Where user.ovirt.org is the hostname that JBoss tried to look up upon starting the server.

 ## Installing tools